Tears flow as victims of Waffle House shooting remembered

 "I can't tell you why he did what he did," Turley said Wednesday.
 "The person I knew would not have done this."
 Turley added, "He just seemed too passive a person."

-In the meantime, a steady stream of customers came to Waffle House, saying they wanted to help the victims.
+After the Waffle House reopened, a steady stream of customers arrived, saying they wanted to help the victims.

 One of them was Tammy Burnside, who got food to go for her and a friend.

-"I just had to come by and pay my respect," she said of the victims in a crime that has horrified so many people in the city.
+"I just had to come by and pay my respects," she said of the victims.
 "When they died, it felt like something died in Nashville."